 LEAs are required to have licensed psychologists administer assessments that are designed to be given individually.
-Examples of assessment designed for individual administration include the WISC IV and Stanford Binet - 5.
+Examples of assessments designed for individual administration include the WISC V and Stanford Binet 10th Edition.
 In Georgia, school psychologists and psychometrists are licensed by the Georgia Professional Standards Commission and can give individually designed assessments.